Fancy having your fortune told? Now you can find out all from the bottom of your cup. Your Turkish coffee cup.

 Note: This particular street has a number of specialty coffee shops.
 We didn’t have enough time to stop by all but check out the list down below!

-Others cafes serving third wave coffee in Istanbul that we haven't tried yet but are on the list...
+Others coffee shops in Istanbul that we haven't tried yet but are on the list...

 Walter’s Coffee Roastery